Middle School (6-8)

 - Organizational structures that support meaningful relationships and learning

 - School-wide efforts and policies that foster health, wellness, and safety

 Teachers are organized into teacher teams with common planning time and regular meetings to discuss academic programs and student needs.
 The curriculum and teaching methodology at each grade level has been developed with the needs of middle school students in mind.

 To enrich the Middle School experience, students are offered a variety of extracurricular programs such as STUCO, MATH Counts, Peer Counseling, the arts, and athletics.

 Academics, Social Service, and Values are the three essential areas we emphasize in our overall program.
 We are committed to providing our students with a multitude of opportunities to analyze, experiment, explore, and discover their full potential within and beyond the classroom.
 We challenge and motivate students to take risks while at the same time synthesizing concepts they learn to better understand the changes they are exposed to in this age of technology and information.

 The High School program provides students the choice of completing up to three diplomas.
 Our curricular offerings satisfy the requirements of the American, Brazilian, and the International Baccalaureate (IB) diplomas.
 We are proud that these options provide our students the access necessary to gain entrance into the finest universities throughout the world.

 We highly value the formative development of our students and provide a wide range of extracurricular activities which include a variety of sports, art, music, drama, student leadership, Model UN, community service, field trips in Brazil and abroad, and others.

-The American School of Rio de Janeiro is a unique school that is a combination of the best elements of American, Brazilian, and International education.
+Escola Americana do Rio de Janeiro is an unique school that offers a combination of the best elements of American, Brazilian, and International education.
 We look forward to answering any questions you may have concerning our program.